allen-liaoo/J-Cord/docs/Event_Hierarchy.md

      - GuildNotificationUpdateEvent
      - GuildMFAUpdateEvent
      - GuildAFKTimeoutUpdateEvent

-   - GuildDeleteEvent - Fired whenever the identity left a guild, or the user deletes a guild.
+   - GuildDeleteEvent
    - GuildUnavailableEvent
    - GuildMemberEvent
      - GuildMemberJoinEvent
      - GuildMemberLeaveEvent
      - GuildMemberBanEvent
-     - GuildUnbanEvent (Special event that doesn't really counts as a GuildMemberEvent. <br />
-       There is no member getter for the event)
+     - GuildUnbanEvent (It is not possible to get a member instance of this event)
      - GuildMemberNicknameUpdateEvent
      - GuildMemberAddRoleEvent
      - GuildMemberRemoveRoleEvent